Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-15-Martha-Wells-Artificial-Condition.md

 ---
-title: "4/9 | Martha Wells - Artificial Condition"
+title: "3/9 | Martha Wells - Artificial Condition"
 tags: novella, science fiction, space, Murderbot, cyborg, adventure
 ---

-# Core: 1/9
+# Core: 1/9.
+Terrible.
 The book is named after the concept of the artificial condition proposed by a woman who risked her life because her mom once told her in her creche that fear is an artificial condition that she needs to overcome.
 So what did she do?
 She was captured and shot, dying and waiting for Murderbot's rescue.
 How brilliantly did she cope with her fear!
 How excellent is this character arc!
 How pertinent and meaningful is the core!

 The main plot focuses on how Murderbot finds its original story of its terrible massacre.